ThisisDeploy/plain-html-webpack-starter/README.md

 ## Features
 * Project has built in translation for supporting several languages.
 The script handling the translation feature can be found in src/app.js.
 * Webpack for local/prod.
 See "Running".
+* Partials by using html-loader in the templates.
+See how the menu is used in index.html and about.html for an example.
 * Uses Sass with autoprefixer.
 See postcss.config for settings.
 * Includes normalize, can be removed by removing the import in app.js.